-As digital marketers, SEOs and SEM specialists, we spend so much of our time focusing on driving more traffic to our client’s websites.
+As digital marketers, SEOs and SEM specialists, we spend so much of our time focusing on getting more visitors to our client’s websites.

 The bottom line is that this is what they pay us for.